atbcb/usab-uswds/_pages/advancing-access/initiatives/ri.md

 ![electric vehicle charging station]({{ site.baseurl }}/images/uploads/ev-station-small.png "electric vehicle charging station"){: .img-right}

 Electric vehicles (EV) are becoming more common on America's roads, and they require public charging stations for long-distance traveling.
 It is crucical that these charging stations be accessible for people with disabilities.
-The Access Board is partnering with Department of Transportation to develop guidance on making EV charging stations accessible.
+The Access Board released a technical assistance document on [Design Recommendations for Accessible Electric Vehicle Charging Stations]({{ site.baseurl }}/ta/tad/ev/).

 ### Medical Diagnostic Equipment